Nk095291/entry_manager/README.md

 ## some highlight features

-  - cover almost every case like what is host info. is not provide visitor come or somebody try to check-out before even checking-in.
+  - cover almost every case like what if host info. is not provided and visitor come or somebody try to check-out before even checking-in.
-  - If any some error occur this application will show a error page and send the developer means me :neckbeard: an email about to error to solve the issue asap.
+  - If any error occur this application will show a error page and send the error to the developer means me :neckbeard: to solve the issue asap.
   - user friendly UI.
   - country code dropdown with flags
   - mobile compatible